Breakin'... There's No Stopping Us

 "Breakin'...
-There's No Stopping Us" is a song by American music duo Ollie & Jerry.
-The song was released on June 21, 1984, as the first single from the soundtrack to the 1984 film Breakin', the song reached number nine on the US Billboard Hot 100 and number five on the UK Singles Chart.
+There's No Stopping Us" is a song written and produced by American music duo Ollie & Jerry.
+The song was released on June 21, 1984 by Polydor Records, as the first single from the soundtrack to the 1984 film Breakin'.
+The song reached number nine on the US Billboard Hot 100 and number five on the UK Singles Chart.
 It topped the US dance charts for one week.
 It is the theme song to the film Breakin'.
-The drums were created using the Roland TR-808 and Linn LM-1 drum machines.
+The drums were created using the Roland TR-808 drum machine.

 Music video

 The music video features footage from the film Breakin, as well as numerous street break dancing performances.
 Jean-Claude Van Damme, who was an extra in the film, can be seen dancing in the background at one point.